atak672/Trajectory-Analysis-Case-Study/README.md

 # Trajectory Analysis Case Study
-**Compiled results and analysis** are available in a PowerPoint file located under the Anlysis folder
+**Compiled results and analysis are available in a PowerPoint file located under the Analysis folder**

 ## Project Overview